octobercms/docs/3.x/tailor/models/entry-record.md

 ---
 # Entry Record

+The `Tailor\Models\EntryRecord` model is used to store content for an entry.

 ## Available Attributes

-In addition to the defined form fields, the following attributes can be found on the model.
+In addition to the defined form fields, the following attributes can be found on the retrieved model.

 Attribute | Description
 -------- | -------------